 Conditions like psoriasis, seborrheic dermatitis, and eczema are all inflammatory conditions.
-When inflammation occurs near the eyebrows, the skin is often itchy.
-Excess scratching and rubbing can damage the eyebrow follicles causing the hair to fall out.
-Hair loss related to these conditions tends to look more patchy but is often just temporary.
-An infected follicle or growths in the area, like moles or warts, can also impact eyebrow hair growth.
+Inflammation near the eyebrows makes the skin itch.
+Over-scratching damages eyebrow follicles and causes hair loss.
+These conditions cause patchy hair loss, usually temporary.
+An infected follicle or growth in the area, like moles or warts, can also impact eyebrow hair growth.

 Eyebrow loss is often accompanied by traditional hair loss.
 If you are experiencing permanent hair loss and you are looking for an effective option, reach out to the team at Hairline Ink.
 We are the leading name in scalp micropigmentation, and we would love to talk to you about enhancing your look.
-Call us at 585-250-0835 today.
+We offer Scalp Micropigmentation in over 50 US cities.
+Call or text us today at 833-HAIR-INK (833-424-7465) to schedule an appointment, learn about our pricing, or get a free quote!